brandonliu/ros/Beauty/beauty_tv.md

     #> * For help interpreting the printed output see ?print.stanreg
     #> * For info on the priors used see ?prior_summary.stanreg

-For instructors with the average beauty score of 0, compared to the baseline of male instructors who are white, native English speaking, and who are not teaching lower division courses, the predicted teaching evaluation score for:
+A male, white, native English speaking instructor, not teaching a lower division course, and with the average beauty score of 0, has the baseline predicted teaching evaluation score of 4.09.
+Compared to this baseline, for other instructors with the average beauty score of 0, the predicted teaching evaluation score for:

 -   Women is 0.19 lower.
 -   Minority instructors is 0.04 lower.